Ike Ibeabuchi: Imprisonment

-Release, planned comeback, rearrest, and rerelease
+Release, rearrest, and rerelease

 Ibeabuchi completed his sentence in the Nevada Department of Corrections.
 Prior to this, Ibeabuchi was moved to the Washoe County Jail on February 28, 2014, and then he was transferred by United States Immigration and Customs Enforcement (ICE) to the Eloy Detention Center in Eloy, Arizona.

 Ibeabuchi was released by USCIS in November 2015 as a free man when Nigeria declined to provide travel documents.
 Ibeabuchi enlisted the help of Mike Koncz, an adviser of Manny Pacquiao, in an attempt to make a boxing comeback.
 In good health, Ibeabuchi hoped to fight his first comeback bout in the near future, but he was waiting to resolve his immigration and United States citizenship status with USCIS first.
 He holds a green card and his citizenship was pending only the formal swearing in.
 However, in April 2016, Ibeabuchi was arrested for violating the conditions of his probation in Gilbert, Arizona, based on an old warrant dating back to 2003 that he claimed to be unaware of.

 Ibeabuchi was released on September 23, 2020, from the Arizona State penal system after serving required time, and his probationary status was overturned on appeal.
 That month, an Immigration Judge issued an order addressing Ike Ibeabuchi’s "New Arrival" status with Nigeria Immigration Services, as directed by the U.S. Department of Homeland Security.
 He was held at the United States Immigration, Customs and Enforcement (ICE) in Eloy, Arizona, during the COVID-19 pandemic before his swearing in ceremony and the formal awarding of U.S. citizenship could be scheduled, either while in detainee custody or after final release.